iredmail/docs/en_US/iredadmin/0-iredadmin-pro.restful.api.upcoming.md

 * New: Able to manage global, per-domain and per-user greylisting settings, whitelist senders, and global whitelisted SPF domains.
+* iRedAdmin-Pro-SQL-2.7.0:
     * Variable names changed in returned JSON data of user profile (`GET /api/user/<mail>`):
         * name `forwarding` is replaced by `forwardings`, and it's now a list object of user forwarding email addresses (was a string, multiple addresses were separated by comma).
-* Variable names in returned JSON data of mail alias profile
+    * Variable names in returned JSON data of mail alias profile (`GET /api/alias/<mail>`):
         * name `islist` is gone.
         * name `goto` is replaced by `members`, and it's now a list object of member email addresses (was a string, multiple addresses were separated by comma).
     * Variable names in returned JSON data of domain profile (`GET /api/domain/<domain>`):
         * name `catchall` always presents, and it's now a list object of catch-all email address (was a string, multiple addresses were separated by comma).

-* iRedAdmin-Pro-SQL-2.7.0 also fixes several bugs:
+    * Fixed bugs:
-    - Cannot set per-user alias addresses while creating new mail user.
+        * Cannot set per-user alias addresses while creating new mail user.
-    - Cannot add or remove per-user alias addresses while updating user profile.
+        * Cannot add or remove per-user alias addresses while updating user profile.
-    - User mailbox quota was removed while updating user profile.
+        * User mailbox quota was removed while updating user profile.
-    - Not use default transport setting while creating new domain.
+        * Not use default transport setting while creating new domain.

 ## Summary